redpesk-core/afb-app-manager/README.md

 tuning its system.

 The distributor is the mediator between the developer and the user.
 It provides

 The user is either the driver or a passenger of the car.

 The application, libraries, services are available on the platform.
-Somme of it are in direct interaction with users.
+Some of them are in direct interaction with users.
 Some others, like services, are used indirectly.